 Abgott runs on any show laser projector with an industry standard ILDA interface.
 A computer communicates with the projector over a network through an Ether Dream DAC.
 The software was built using Seb Lee-Delisle's ofxLaser, openFrameworks, and Unity.
 It is controlled via MIDI Controller.

 The image produced by a laser projector is a fragile thing.
-It requires constant motion — the image disappears if it is interrupted in any way.
-The laser image flickers with increasing complexity of the image.
+It requires constant motion; the image disappears if it is interrupted in any way.
+The laser image flickers with increasing complexity of the image, its fickle light illuminating the room — like playing with fire.

 - Fantoche International Animation Film Festival, Baden.
-Exhibition, 2022.
+2022.